Edward Goolsby

 Representative Engagements

-• In 2021, as lead counsel, successfully secured the dismissal in favor of Turkey Leg Hut on all claims that had been brought against it.
+• In 2021, as lead counsel, he successfully secured the dismissal in favor of Turkey Leg Hut on all claims that had been brought against it.
 See more here.

-• As lead counsel, successfully opposed a national airline’s mandamus before the U.S. Court of Appeals for the Ninth Circuit to stop discovery in a race discrimination case.
+• As lead counsel, he successfully opposed a national airline’s mandamus before the U.S. Court of Appeals for the Ninth Circuit to stop discovery in a race discrimination case.
 The case attracted media attention in California.

-• In January 2019, argued before the Delaware Supreme Court on behalf of CITGO Petroleum Corporation in Sunline Commercial Carriers, Inc. v.
+• In January 2019, he argued before the Delaware Supreme Court on behalf of CITGO Petroleum Corporation in Sunline Commercial Carriers, Inc. v.
 CITGO Petroleum Corp.

 • In 2018, he successfully defended a family-owned insulation company against a negligence suit.
 He took three witnesses on direct examination, cross examined a fourth witness, and delivered a closing argument.

-• In 2017, successfully tried a case on behalf of an energy client suing an insurance company that refused to pay for an offshore rig’s hurricane damage.
+• In 2017, he successfully tried a case on behalf of an energy client suing an insurance company that refused to pay for an offshore rig’s hurricane damage.
 He played an instrumental role in the presentation of the evidence in a six-week trial that ended in a $41.6 million jury verdict that included $27.3 million in punitive damages and $10.9 million for bad faith.
 The case was one of the top 100 2017 verdicts in the nation according to the National Law Journal.
 At trial, Mr. Goolsby directed two expert witnesses and gave half of the opening statement.

-• In 2016, successfully defended a family real estate company at trial against fraudulent transfer claims.
+• In 2016, he successfully defended a family real estate company at trial against fraudulent transfer claims.
 The plaintiff, the trustee for a bankrupt real estate company, decided to drop his case three weeks into the trial after AZA cross-examined his damages expert.
 See more here.

 EDUCATION